megzjudge/research/README.md

 # Scholar Alert Pipeline

 Turn Google Scholar alert emails into a searchable, auto-sorting research website — no inbox to check, no manual filing.
 This can be used for any emails you wish to receive.
-You can build this github with 0 coding knowledge.
-All you need is a free Cloudflare account and a free Github account.
+You can build this github with 0 coding knowledge, this will explain step by step to someone with no coding knowledge - if you need help, feel free to send a message to the owner, asking AI will also give you most of the answers you need!

 ```